 You see, for most “normal” people, you take your car into the shop.
 They diagnose it, you sit there and wait, watch tv, play games on your phone.
 Annoying, but you can handle it.
 Even your kids can handle it.
 They color, play games, watch tv.
 Maybe bored, but not horribly so.

 Us?
 We pace.
 We walk outside pointing out clouds.
 We do jumping jacks.
 We walk to nearby stores if we can.
 We pull out schoolwork, tablets, games, anything that I can possibly jam into a big bag.
 And then, around the hour mark, the kids lose it.
 Whining, crying, screaming, wailing, you name it.
 The Engineer tries to run.
 Where to?
 Not sure, but anywhere but here.
 My sentiments exactly.

 You’re probably asking why do I drag the kids into this?
 Why not leave them at home with a sitter?
 A grandparent?
-Have the other parent drop the car off?
+Has the other parent dropped the car off?